How to Build a C10 Drag TruckLast Updated August 8, 2023 | Alison Smith

 Whether you’ve got a C10 already or are looking to buy, there are a few mods you can do to make it more capable at the drag strip.
 Before you start the build process, it’s a good idea to create a budget.
 You can always start small and invest more later.
 Be realistic about your goals for your C10 drag truck.
 If you still need to drive the truck on the street, then you’ll need to compromise between performance and drivability.

-If you’ve never been to the drag strip before, be sure to check out a race or two to get a better idea of what drag racing is like.
+If you're already a fan of drag racing, there's a good chance series like NMRA got you into the motorsport.
+But, if you’ve never been to the drag strip before, be sure to check out a race or two to get a better idea of what drag racing is like.